 Second and third year clinical rotations are completed in community settings, including placement in major medical centers, community mental health agencies, university counseling centers, children’s hospitals, and in-patient treatment programs.
 The clinical component of the program is comprehensive and includes rotations providing psychological assessment (cognitive, personality, neuropsychological testing) and treatment to children, families and adults.

-There are opportunities receive generalist and specialist training in a range of diverse practicum and internship sites at nationally recognized clinical practicum sites and internships.
+There are opportunities to receive generalist and specialist training in a range of diverse practicum and internship sites at nationally recognized clinical practicum sites and internships.